Blazemeter/taurus/site/dat/docs/Reporting.md

 bzt mytest.yml -o modules.blazemeter.report-name="Jenkins Build ${BUILD_NUMBER}"
 ```

-### Sending monitoring stats

-Taurus will send monitoring stats to BlazeMeter by default.
-This behaviour is configurable with `send-monitoring`
-option mentioned earlier.

-By default Taurus will store only 500 monitoring datapoints in memory (Taurus uses downsampling algorithm to ensure
-that even limited stats are representative).
-If your test is very long or if you want to have high-resolution monitoring
-stats — you can increase buffer size limit with `monitoring-buffer-limit` option.

 ## JUnit XML Reporter

 This reporter provides test results in JUnit xml format parsable by Jenkins [JUnit Plugin](https://wiki.jenkins-ci.org/display/JENKINS/JUnit+Plugin).